troessner/articles/draft-how-does-mutant-work.markdown

 ```

 As you can see, in `neutral_mutation` we're basically just passing the original node with `Mutation::Neutral` having the expectation that the test pass on this one.
 The purpose of the neutral mutation is kind of a sanity check to make sure that your original code doesn't break your existing specs.
+Especially it does not break the existing specs on unmodified source when run inside the more demanding mutation testing environment.

+`Mutant` requires a test to be simultaneously:

+* Idempotent
+* Order dependent free
+* Race condition free under separate address spaces

+Lets say all your tests would touch a shared resource (database).
+Without neutral mutations, your evil mutations might get killed because concurrency makes your specs red, but not because the evil mutation itself that was inserted.

+Neutral mutations are a safeguard for this scenario.
+If you see an neutral mutation being reported, your tests violate above properties, and the evil mutations dead cannot be trusted.

 __2 questions now:__